-(Benefit) for income taxes was \$(10) million for 2003, compared with \$(67) million for 2002.
-The 2003 provision includes a charge of \$431 million recorded during the fourth quarter 2003 to establish partial valuation allowances against the net deferred tax assets in the U.S. and full valuation allowances for certain foreign countries as of the end of the year, as discussed later under "Critical Accounting Policies" and in Note 7 to our consolidated financial statements.
+Provision (benefit) for income taxes was a provision of \$6 million for 2003, compared with a benefit of \$(74) million for 2002.
+The 2003 provision includes a charge of \$449 million recorded during the fourth quarter 2003 to establish partial valuation allowances against the net deferred tax assets in the U.S. and full valuation allowances for certain foreign countries as of the end of the year, as discussed later under "Critical Accounting Policies" and in Note 7 to our consolidated financial statements.